fasttime/Polytype/readme.md

 [proxies](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy)
 along with other relatively new language features to provide multiple inheritance.
 Some of these features are not yet well supported in all browsers.
-As of today, Proxymi works in **current versions of Chrome, Firefox, Safari<sup>[[notes](#compatibility "Safari is only partially supported.
+As of today, Proxymi runs in **current versions of Chrome, Firefox, Safari<sup>[[notes](#compatibility "Safari is only partially supported.
 See the Compatibility section for details.")]</sup>, Opera and in Node.js**.
 As JavaScript support in other browsers improves, Proxymi will start to run in those browsers, too.